Mydayis for the Treatment of Attention Deficit Hyperactivity Disorder, United States of America

 A phase III pivotal randomised, double-blind, placebo-controlled trial was also conducted on 275 ADHD adult patients aged between 18 and 55 years.
 Patients were randomised to either Mydayis 12.5mg or 37.5mg.

 The primary endpoint of the study was defined based on the change from baseline in the ADHD-RS-IV total score compared to placebo.
 The secondary endpoint was clinical global impression of improvement (CGI-I) score.

-Results demonstrated that the patients treated with Mydayis 12.5mg and 37.5mg as a daily morning dose showed greater progress compared to placebo.
+Results demonstrated that patients treated with Mydayis 12.5mg and 37.5mg as a daily morning dose showed greater progress compared to placebo.

-The efficacy of Mydayis in adolescent ADHD patients was evaluated through a phase III clinical trial, which enrolled 157 adolescents aged between 13 and 17 years.
+The efficacy of Mydayis in adolescent ADHD patients was evaluated through a phase III clinical trial, which enrolled 157 patients aged between 13 and 17 years.
 It was a randomised double-blind, placebo-controlled, dose-optimisation study.
 The patients were titrated from a dose of 12.5mg/day until an optimal dose of up to 25mg/day was reached.

 The primary endpoint of the study was the change from baseline in the ADHD-RS-IV total score when compared to placebo, while the secondary endpoint was CGI-I score.

 Results from the study indicated that the patients administered with Mydayis showed better improvement compared to placebo.